toggledbits/IntesisWMPGateway/README.md

 **NOTE:** Since the Intesis WMP devices are gateways for a large number of heating/cooling units by various manufacturers, the capabilities of each device vary considerably.
 For many devices, the UI buttons will have no effect; in some cases, the buttons may affect one unit differently from the way they affect another.
 This is not a defect of the plug-in, it is a limitation in the use of a generic gateway with a specific device.

+## Actions ##

+Intesis WMP Gateway implements the following actions under the `urn:toggledbits-com:serviceId:IntesisWMPGateway1` service:

+### SetName/GetName ###

+The `SetName` action may be used to change the name of the gateway.
+The name of the gateway itself changes, but this does not change the name of the Vera device.
+Use Vera's UI tools for that.
+When using `SetName`, the new name must be passed in a parameter named
+`NewName` (capitalization exactly as shown).
+The `GetName` action returns the current name of the gateway device in an argument named `Name`.

+### FanSpeedUp/FanSpeedDown ###

+The `FanSpeedUp` and `FanSpeedDown` actions adjust the fan speed up or down, respectively, within the limits of the gateway and the configured heating/cooling unit.
+These actions take no parameters.

+### SetCurrentFanSpeed/GetCurrentFanSpeed ###

+The `SetCurrentFanSpeed` action takes a single parameter, `NewCurrentFanSpeed`, which sets the fan speed at the gateway.
+The new fan speed is expected to be an integer in the range the gateway and heating/cooling unit can accept.
+If out of range, the value may be clamped at the limits.
+Passing an empty value or 0 will cause the fan speed mode to be set to "Auto" if the gateway supports it for the configured heating/cooling unit.

+The `GetCurrentFanSpeed` action returns a single argument, `CurrentFanSpeed`, with the gateway's last-reported fan speed (an integer or "Auto").

+### GetSignalStrength ###

+The `GetSignalStrength` action returns a single argument (`SignalDB`) containing the WiFi signal strength reported by the gateway.
+This is usually a negative integer (&lt; -96 is a bad/unacceptable signal; -86 to -95 is weak; -85 to -81 is good; -80 to -71 is very good; and anything &gt;= -70 is excellent).

+### Other Services ###

+In addition to the above actions, the Intesis WMP Gateway plug-in implements the following "standard" actions for thermostats:

+* `urn:upnp-org:serviceId:HVAC_UserOperatingMode1`: `SetModeTarget`, `GetModeTarget`, `GetModeStatus`
+* `urn:upnp-org:serviceId:HVAC_FanOperatingMode1`: `SetMode`, `GetMode`
+* `urn:upnp-org:serviceId:TemperatureSetpoint1`: `SetCurrentSetpoint`, `GetCurrentSetpoint`

+The plug-in also provides many of the state variables behind these services.
+In addition, the plug-in maintains the `CurrentTemperature` state variable of the `urn:upnp-org:serviceId:TemperatureSensor1` service (current ambient temperature as reported by the gateway).

 ## Advanced Configuration ##